About remarketing setup

 Search Network campaigns

-To use remarketing lists for search ads, choose "Search Network only - All features" as your campaign type when you create your campaign.
-If you have a "Search Network only - Standard" or "Search Network with Display Select - Standard," campaign, you won't be able to add remarketing lists to your campaign.
+To use remarketing lists for search ads, choose "Search Network” as your campaign type when you create your campaign.

 The remarketing tag snippets are small blocks of code that you get when you tag your site for remarketing in Audience sources.
-Once you have the snippets, you can add them to your website or mobile app.
+Once you have the snippets, you can add them to your site.For mobile apps, you can set up remarketing using an SDK to segment audiences within your app determined by the events you set up.
+Learn more about dynamic remarketing for apps

 Getting started with remarketing lists